KaAI-KMU/KaAI-DD/README.md

 # Driver-Intention-Prediction for KaAI-DD
 A framework to predict driver's maneuver behaviors.

 This repository presents a PyTorch implementation of the Driver Intent Prediction model from our paper ["KaAI-DD: Holistic Driving Dataset for Predicting Driver Gaze and Intention"](insert-link-to-your-paper).

-The framework builds upon and adapts techniques from the paper ["Driver Intention Anticipation Based on In-Cabin and Driving Scene Monitoring"](https://arxiv.org/pdf/2006.11557.pdf).
-We have modified the original implementation to allow benchmarking with the KaAI dataset, which we developed.
+Our framework builds on the foundational work of ["Driver Intention Anticipation Based on In-Cabin and Driving Scene Monitoring"](https://arxiv.org/pdf/2006.11557.pdf), with significant modifications and enhancements to benchmark performance using the KaAI dataset, which we developed.
 Below, we explain how to test our dataset using this framework.

 ![Driver Intent Prediction Model Architecture](https://github.com/user-attachments/assets/0b041f1e-afc6-480e-ac02-01a4278ca91b)
 <p align="center"><i>Architecture of our driver intent prediction model</i></p>

-In this demo, predictions are made every second.
-If the prediction is correct, a ✓ appears.

 ## Dataset Preparation